 |Dylan Thomas – The Great Welsh Poet & Writer|

-Particularly on St. David's Day as I sit with the daffodils being blown about in the wind and rain here in Dinas Powys, I find myself thinking of the great Welsh poet and writer, Dylan Thomas (I named my daughter after his wife, Caitlin) and his well loved play for voices "Under Milk Wood".
+Particularly as we approach St. David’s Day as I sit with the budding daffodils being blown about in the wind and rain here in Dinas Powys, I find myself thinking of the great Welsh poet and writer, Dylan Thomas (I named my daughter after his wife, Caitlin) and his well-loved play for voices “Under Milk Wood”.

-Poetry is a more challenging form of literature-writing because you have to condense your thoughts and feelings in to images which speak large to your readers.
-Not only this, but the construction and rhythm of your poem adds to the meaning.
+Poetry is a more challenging form of literature-writing because you have to condense your thoughts and feelings into images which speak large to your readers.
+Not only this, but the construction and rhythm of your poem add to the meaning.

 Poetry is meant to be read out loud.

 In the same way that, to me, a true appreciation of a Shakespeare play can only be achieved when the text is performed, or at the very least read aloud.